PiroGamerUltra/VAYNA/README.md

 ### Connection Commands
 - `/connection` Manage the connection to your Riot account
 ### Statistic Commands
+- `/stats me` Get general information about your VALORANT profile
 - `/stats user [@user]` Get general information about a VALORANT profile from a Discord user
-- `/stats riotid <name> <tag>` Get general information about a VALORANT profile by providing a Riot-ID
+- `/stats riot-id <name> <tag>` Get general information about a VALORANT profile by providing a Riot-ID
 ## Contact
 If you have any questions, you can contact me:
    - **Email:** vayna@piste.dev